wp-plugins/superslider/readme.txt

 == Description ==

-SuperSlider base, is a global admin plugin for all SuperSlider plugins and Superslider base includes the following modules:
+SuperSlider base, is a global admin plugin for all SuperSlider plugins and comes stocked full of eye candy in the form of modules.
+Superslider base includes the following modules:

 * Reflection: adds floor reflection to your images,
 * Accordion: add nested accordions to your post content,